LiamDCreator/Portfolio/README.md

 <p>To break the cycle and improve my approach, I decided to create a complete game with the smallest possible scope.
 That became <em>A Cookie’s Quest</em>, a simple but finished project that helped me understand the full development pipeline from start to finish.
 I'm currently working on <em>Slippery Slime</em>, a more ambitious project with a higher level of complexity, and I’m excited to keep building from here.</p>

+ <h2> Hogeschool van Amsterdam  </h2>
+<h3> Game Development Studies </h3>
+*Sept 2022 – Jan 2024 (1.5 years, no degree earned)*

+During my time at HvA, I studied the fundamentals of game development, including programming, design, and project workflows.
+My most valuable experiences came from collaborating in team-based projects, where I learned how to communicate effectively, divide responsibilities, and contribute to larger creative goals.

 </details>